On this page:

-The first round of funding was announced in October 2018 and new buildings and upgrades are already underway.
-Many sites will be completed by 1 July 2019 when the e-waste to landfill ban comes into force.
-Others will be finished over the following year.
+The first round of funding was announced in October 2018 and construction of new buildings and upgrades for many sites is now complete.
+Further projects will be completed over the next year.

-More than 98 per cent of eligible sites identified in the VECN applied for funding and 121 projects are being funded across Victoria.
+More than 98% of eligible sites identified in the VECN applied for funding and 122 projects are being funded across Victoria.

-Please note: E-waste infrastructure upgrades are still in progress and local facilities may not be ready to accept e-waste for recycling.
+Please note: E-waste infrastructure upgrades are still in progress.
 Please contact your local council to discuss recycling in your community.

 In July 2018, Sustainability Victoria launched phase one of a $1.5 million education campaign supporting Victorians to ‘Take your e-waste to a better place.’

 The campaign was developed from insights gained from social research into e-waste recycling behaviours and focuses on building awareness of the value of recycling e-waste and the range of recycling options available.
-It features a new website – ewaste.vic.gov.au, campaign resources such as posters and brochures, a campaign video showcasing the valuable materials inside our electronics and social media and digital advertising.
+It features a new e-waste website, campaign resources such as posters and brochures, a campaign video showcasing the valuable materials inside our electronics and social media and digital advertising.

-Phase two of the campaign will be launched in April 2019 in the lead up to the 1 July 2019 ban.
+Phase two of the campaign was launched in April 2019 in the lead up to the 1 July 2019 ban.

 Local governments were invited to apply for $10,000 to roll out the e-waste campaign locally, with activities such as information sessions, community displays and community based e-waste drop off bins for small items.

-Funding goes directly to all metropolitan councils and will be managed via Waste and Resource Recovery Groups for regional councils.
+Funding will be provided directly to all metropolitan councils and will be managed via Waste and Resource Recovery Groups for regional councils.